 I am very keen that we do not try to personalise this as a dispute between the United Kingdom and the person of the President of the United States.
-The relationship between the UK and the US is one between two great nations and two historic allies.
+The relationship between the UK and the US is one between two great nations and two historical allies.
 It is the case that the United Kingdom continues to take strongly the view that we should uphold the international rules-based order.
 We see the WTO as a very important part of regulating and acting as a fair and impartial arbiter in international trade disputes.
 We have already said publicly that we do not think that the WTO is perfect and that we would welcome some reform—in particular, to increase the speed at which dispute resolution takes place.
 We will continue to engage with our counterparts in the United States, and we hope that we can persuade them that these are damaging measures that should not happen.
 There was chuntering when I said that I would continue to reach out during the course of this week—I mean by tomorrow, but I cannot guarantee that people will answer the phone.

 Every bottle of Bowmore, Laphroaig, Ardmore, Glen Garioch and Auchentoshan malts are vatted, bottled and packaged by 200 skilled workers in Springburn in my constituency, so the impact of this could be devastating for that workforce.
 However, what was clear to me from a recent visit there was the symbiotic relationship between the Scotch whisky industry and the American bourbon industry, not least, brands such as Maker’s Mark and Jim Beam, because the casks are used to mature those Scotch whiskies.
 Will the Minister impress upon his counterparts in America that this is a mutually destructive measure by the American Government and that they ought to consider the impact that it will have on not just British industry, but American industry?

 The hon.
 Gentleman, if I may say so—[Interruption.]
 I am sure that Scottish National party Members would like to listen to the reply, because the hon.
 Gentleman made an excellent point that I had not thought of before.
-I welcome what he said and I would be very interested in talking to him more about that because that could be a very fruitful line of discussion between ourselves and the United States.
+I welcome what he said and I would be very interested in talking to him more about that because that could be a very fruitful line of discussion between us and the United States.
 Perhaps we could have a conversation about that this week.

 Will my hon.
 Friend advise me what steps the UK Government are taking to help to broker a negotiated settlement between the EU and the United States on what is essentially a long-standing issue regarding airplane manufacture between Boeing and Airbus, thus avoiding damaging tariffs for companies such as William Grant & Sons in Girvan, in close proximity to Trump Turnberry, and on cashmere produced by Begg & Co. of Ayr?